 9. Final Fantasy 7 Characters in Ehrgeiz

-1998's fighting game, Ehrgeiz, knew what players wanted.
+Ehrgeiz, a fighting game from 1998, knew what players wanted.
 Back then, the hit role-playing game Final Fantasy 7 had just been released, and Ehrgeiz cleverly added several of its characters into the gameplay.

-If you ever dreamed of watching Sephiroth massacre unarmed boxers with his 6-foot long sword, this is the game for you!
-Although it heavily relied on its cameo appearances to attract publicity, it's a halfway decent fighting title, and features 3D combat (which was pretty rare at the time).
+If you ever dreamed of watching Sephiroth massacre unarmed boxers with his six-foot long sword, this is the game for you!
+Although it heavily relied on its cameo appearances to attract publicity, it's a halfway decent fighting title, and it features 3D combat (which was pretty rare at the time).

 8. Captain Planet